InCar/ali-mns/README.md

 Please use 'grunt' to compile ts files into a single index.js file after downloading source files.

 #API Reference
-##Account
+##Account(ownerId, keyId, keySecret)
 The *Account* class store your ali account information.
 Construct an account object is simple:

+ownerId: String, ali owner id.

+keyId: String, ali key id.

+keySecret: String, ali key secret.

     var AliMQS = require("ali-mqs");
     var account = new AliMQS.Account("<your-owner-id>", "<your-key-id>", "<your-key-secret>");

-The account object is usually passed as argument for other class such as *MQ*
+The account object is usually passed as an argument for other class such as *MQS*, *MQ*

 ##account.getOwnerId()
 Return the ali owner id.